REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 18. The sequence of a Hearing shall be as follows:

-2. The University shall present the information alleged in the Formal Complaint and evidence gathered through the investigation process.
-This may be done by presenting the Investigative Report and relevant evidence and/or through witnesses.
+2. The University will present the information alleged in the Formal Complaint and evidence gathered through the investigation process.
+This may be done by presenting the Investigative Report and relevant evidence and/or through Witnesses.

-3. The Hearing Officer shall allow the Parties to make a short, opening statement summarizing their cases.
+3. The Hearing Officer will allow the Parties (or their Advisors) to make a short, opening statement summarizing their cases.

-4. The Complainant shall present their case, including any witnesses.
-The Hearing Officer and Respondent’s Advisor may question the Complainant and witnesses following each of their respective testimonies.
+4. The Complainant will present their case, including any Witnesses.
+The Hearing Officer and Advisors may question the Complainant and Witnesses following each of their respective testimonies.

-5. The Respondent shall present their case, including any witnesses.
-The Hearing Officer and Complainant’s Advisor may question the Respondent and witnesses following each of their respective testimonies.
+5. The Respondent will present their case, including any Witnesses.
+The Hearing Officer and Advisors may question the Respondent and Witnesses following each of their respective testimonies.

 6. The Hearing Officer may limit or exclude questioning that is irrelevant.
 The Hearing Officer may also enforce the rules of decorum, requiring all Parties and Advisors to participate respectfully and non-abusively.

-7. The Witnesses, including the Parties, shall wait to be informed by the Hearing Officer whether the question is permitted in the hearing before responding.
+7. The Witnesses, including the Parties, will wait to be informed by the Hearing Officer whether the question is permitted in the hearing before responding.

-8. The Parties may make a closing statement.
+8. The Parties (or their Advisors) may make a closing statement.
 A closing statement is a short summary of the information previously presented and conclusions the speaker wishes the Hearing Officer to draw from the information.

 9. Following closing statements, the hearing will be considered closed.